-South Asian Languages was the 357th most popular major in the 2019-2020 school year.
-Colleges in the United States reported awarding 10 degrees in this year alone.
-This 1 less than the prior year, a decrease of 10.0%.
+South Asian Languages was the 367th most popular major in the 2020-2021 school year.
+Colleges in the United States reported awarding 24 degrees in this year alone.
+This represents a 58.3% increase in South Asian degrees awarded over the prior year's total of 10.

-The United States has 5 different schools where you can get a degree in South Asian languages.
-This year's Best South Asian Languages Schools ranking compares 1 of them to identify the best overall programs in the country.
+Our 2023 Best South Asian Languages Schools ranking analyzes 1 of these schools to determine the best overall colleges for South Asian languages students.
 Explore this or one of our many other custom South Asian rankings further below.